pyeventsourcing/eventsourcing/README.md

 assert retrieved_entity.foo == 'bar2'
 ```

-To keep things grounded, we can get the sequenced items directly from the active record
+To keep things grounded, we can always get the sequenced items directly from the active record
 strategy.
 In the library, a ```SequencedItem``` is a Python tuple with four fields: ```sequence_id```, ```position```,
 ```topic```, and ```data```.
 The event's ```entity_id``` is mapped to ```sequence_id```.
 The event's ```entity_version``` is mapped to ```position```.
 The sequenced item's```topic```